 Ideal Home’s rating: 5 out of 5

-6. Russell Hobbs rice cooker and steamer – best budget electric cooker
+10. Russell Hobbs rice cooker and steamer – best easy-to-use rice maker

 By far the least complicated of the electric models we tested, this rice cooker and steamer performed well.
 If all you want is a machine that cooks rice and steams then this is good value for money.
 We did have a few issues with the American long grain forming a rather thick crusty layer on the bottom of the inner pan at first.
 Once we adjusted the amount of water though, this improved.